 "When you connect with somebody in a matter of 10 days, I think I was the only one in the unique position where I had two really strong connections and then actually being with that person afterwards was super difficult," she says.
 "I don't think it's shown necessarily that I had a friendship for him and I was kind of looking out for him, which I definitely overstepped my bounds and I apologized for that.
 It was definitely interesting to see that play out and I'm glad that one didn't work out in the end.
 We definitely weren't meant to be together.
 And I'm super happy for him and Amber.
 I think watching those two, I definitely think they were right for each other.
 I wish them nothing but the best."

-Jessica reunited with Mark for the first time at the Love Is Blind reunion show (debuting on Netflix's YouTube channel on March 5), but she reveals they had been "texting a good amount" before that.
+Jessica reunited with Mark for the first time at the Love Is Blind reunion show, but she reveals they had been "texting a good amount" before that.

-While Love Is Blind didn't result in a marriage or even a continue relationship for Jessica -- and she's still getting a lot of negativity online from viewers for many reasons -- she still considers the experiment to be a success.
-"I’m just super happy to be associated with a show that brought three couples together -- actually I think there might be more, there have been some things that have happened off the show with other contestants," she says.
-"But bringing so many people together in this way, it’s such an honest and amazing experiment, to eliminate swiping on someone’s face and changing the game.
-I think it’s awesome and I’m just so happy there are couples that worked out.
+While Love Is Blind didn't result in a marriage or even a continued relationship for Jessica, and she's still getting a lot of negativity online from viewers for many reasons, she still considers the experiment to be a success.
+"I'm just super happy to be associated with a show that brought three couples together.
+Actually, I think there might be more, there have been some things that have happened off the show with other contestants," she says.
+"But bringing so many people together in this way, it's such an honest and amazing experiment, to eliminate swiping on someone's face and changing the game.
+I think it's awesome and I'm just so happy there are couples that worked out.
 That makes me happy to have been involved."

-And she adds that participating in the show has actually taught her some much appreciated lessons about herself and her dating habits.
+She adds that participating in the show has actually taught her some much-appreciated lessons about herself and her dating habits.

 "I learned so much.
 I feel like first and foremost, asking the serious questions is okay," she says.
 "Especially the whole social media dating thing, you go out on a date and you want to go under the radar and you don't want to ask anything too seriously but being in the pods where you have 15 minutes to make a snap decision on if you can marry someone in a matter of weeks, it kind of somehow emulates or parallels dating life out in the real world because I don't want to spend a lot of time with someone and six months down the road realize that we have very big rocks that are different."